nasa-gibs/gpu-data-to-image/README.md

 The current implementation assumes that colormaps are evenly spaced, so just dividing by the bin spacing works for binning.
 This isn't always true, but you can probably use a dictionary or numpy digitize function for more exotic colormaps.

+The algorithm only loads the data needed for each tile, which is the entire dataset for the level 0 TileMatrix, but drops by a factor of 4 for each lower-level overview.

+## MRF Generation

+MRF generation uses the same basic algorithm, but loads the entire dataset and segments it into all possible tiles which are saved in the MRF format.
+This can use various image formats within the MRF and different downsampling methods.
+This could be significantly improved by parallelizing the process of encoding the image files, since the main overhead is not computation but the expense of creating PNG or JPEG strings from the Numpy arrays.